untamed-theory/Contrast-Sample-Gradle-Application/README.md

 * Mongo < 3.6.
 The current version of spring-data-mongodb (2.0.X) is incompatible with Mongo 3.6 and beyond.
 * Java 1.8

-**Note:** you must configure the contrastConfiguration settings from your TeamServer within the build.gradle file in this project.
+**Note:** you must configure the contrastConfiguration settings from the Contrast UI (under Your Account) within the build.gradle file in this project.

 ## To run the application
 1. Start MongoDB with mongod See: https://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/